PolyhedralDev/ReimagEND/README.md

 Part of this pack uses resources from
  - Astrash's Aeropelago pack, found [here](https://github.com/Astrashh/Aeropelago).
- - PolyDev's Overworld pack, found [here](https://github.com/PolyhedralDev/TerraOverworldConfig).
+ - Our Overworld pack, found [here](https://github.com/PolyhedralDev/TerraOverworldConfig).

 ReimagEnd is currently a **WORK IN PROGRESS**.